LICENSED VOCATIONAL NURSE

 The VN program is three semesters in length and includes supervised clinical experience in local health care facilities.
 Students should be prepared to be in class or clinical as early as 6:30 am.
 Some classes may be scheduled in the evening hours and/or on weekends.
 In addition to the nursing courses, each student must satisfactorily complete required general education courses which may be taken prior to or concurrently with nursing courses (Psych 101 during the third semester).
 We strongly recommend that the general education courses be taken prior to the nursing courses.
 Basic computer skills are strongly recommended.

 The Vocational Nursing (VN) Program is three semesters in length.
 30 students are accepted every 18 months.
 Prospective students may apply after completing all program prerequisites and other requirements.
 Spots are offered only to those applicants who have verified completion of the program prerequisites courses with a letter grade of "C" or better and other program requirements.
-Review the Application Checklist to ensure you have all of the required items to apply (click the VN Program Application Checklist found below).
+Review the Application Checklist to ensure you have all of the required items to apply (the link to the VN Program Application Checklist is found below).

 Submit a complete application packet based on the checklist provided.
 The application packet must include the physical exam and immunization forms filled out by your healthcare provider.
 Forms and copies of immunization records and/or titer (blood test) results are required for clinical placement in the program.

 VN applications will be submitted online